 George Cook shares the story and history behind how spey fishing came to be in the northwest.
 We hear how fishing for kings and the connection to Alaska was a big part of the Alaskabou and the intruder style flies coming to be.

 George shares some stories about northern California chinook fishing and around the Pacific Rim.
 We get into the Deschutes, Oregon Coast and many of the other places and people that have helped defined his career in fly fishing and in hunting.

-Click below and listen to the George Cook Interview:
+Click below and listen to the history Spey Fishing wkith George Cook:

 07:00 – George notes the Popsicle and a few other flies that he developed as part of his Alaska days.